Observing Quantum Coherent Oscillations in a Three-Level Atoms via Electromagnetically Induced Transparency by Two-Dimensional Spectroscopy: Introduction

 Electromagnetically induced transparency (EIT) is an atomic coherence effect produced by a multi-level atomic system in the presence of an external light field \cite{Scully1997}.
 It can be specifically described as when the control and probe fields are incident on the system with the two-photon resonance condition, the nonlinear effects of the medium are enhanced and thus the absorption and dispersion properties are significantly altered due to the destructive interference effect between the excitation paths.
 Because of its unique optical properties, EIT has a wide range of applications in cold atoms \cite{hopkins1997OE,hau1999Nature,shiau2011PRL}, solid materials \cite{schmidt1996OC,zhao1997PRL,kuznetsova2002PRA,baldit2010PRB,fan2019PRA}, nitrogen-vacancy color centers in diamond \cite{wei1999PRA,Hemmer2001OL,acosta2013PRL,Wang2018PRA}, quantum information processing \cite{fleischhauer2000PRL,liu2001Nature,fleischhauer2002PRA,honda2008PRL,hsiao2018PRL,chen2013PRL,kukharchyk2020OE,Wang2023AdP}, metamaterials \cite{jin2013JO,bagci2019PLA,jin2011OC,tassin2009PRL,xu2010OE}, and non-reciprocal optics \cite{Huang2022AdP}, since it was first experimentally observed by Harris' group in 1991 \cite{boller1991PRL}.

 Two-dimensional electronic spectroscopy (2DES) is a third-order nonlinear spectral measurement technique \cite{Mukamel1999}, which can reflect the absorption characteristics.
 Three ultrafast optical coherent pulses interact with matter sequentially, and the collected optical signals containing the evolution information are transformed by double Fourier transforms to obtain 2DES.
 Compared with widely-used narrowband-excitation and wide-spectrum detection methods, 2DES can have high spectral resolution and time resolution in the case of wideband excitation.
-Thus, it can capture the quantum coherent phenomenon in the early stage of optical excitation \cite{schlau2011CP,fuller2015ARPC}.
-It can measure the homogeneous and inhomogeneous broadening of the sample \cite{sun2023AQT}, and also identify the coupling between different transitions by cross peaks \cite{liu2020JPCL}.
-Therefore, it plays a vital role in the investigation of the quantum dot \cite{seiler2018NL,brosseau2020JCP}, two-dimensional materials \cite{moody2015NC,guo2019NP}, perovskite \cite{jha2017AP,monahan2017JPCL,seiler2019NC}, and energy-transfer mechanism of photosynthesis \cite{calhoun2009JPCB,fuller2014NC,jun2014JPCL,romero2014NP,jun2015PCCP,ma2017JPCL,thyrhaug2018NC}.
-In this paper, we apply the EIT to the 2DES for a three-level configuration and find out that the spectral resolution can be improved, which is more helpful for exploring excited-state dynamics.
+Thus, it can capture the quantum coherent phenomenon in the early stage of optical excitation \cite{schlau2011CP,fuller2015ARPC,Zhu2020jpca}.
+It can measure the homogeneous and inhomogeneous broadening of the sample \cite{sun2023AQT}, study intermolecular interactions \cite{Ito2014jcp}, and also identify the coupling between different transitions by cross peaks \cite{liu2020JPCL,Nagata2007jcp}.
+Therefore, it plays a vital role in the investigation of the quantum dot \cite{seiler2018NL,brosseau2020JCP}, two-dimensional materials \cite{moody2015NC,guo2019NP}, perovskite \cite{jha2017AP,monahan2017JPCL,seiler2019NC}, and energy-transfer mechanism of photosynthesis \cite{calhoun2009JPCB,fuller2014NC,Zhu2024nc,romero2014NP,Policht2022sa,ma2017JPCL,thyrhaug2018NC,Silori2023jpcl,Zhu2022jcp,Zhang2021jcp}.
+In this paper, we combine EIT with 2DES.
+Different from the previous work \cite{Deng2024pra}, we apply it on the smallest unit and find that the spectral resolution can be improved.
+Moreover, considering the change of the excited state population with time when the temperature is constant, it is found that the quantum beat phenomenon occurs, which is more helpful to explore the excited state dynamics.

 This paper is organized as follows.
 In Sec.~\ref{sec:model}, we derive the response functions of rephasing and non-rephasing signals under the established model by using Feynman diagrams.
 In Sec.~\ref{sec:results}, we show 2DES of rephasing, non-rephasing and absorptive signals in the presence and absence of a control field.
 We compare 2DES before and after introducing EIT and analyze the underlying physical mechanism of this phenomenon.
 In Sec.~\ref{sec:conclusion}, we summarize our main findings.